theshobhitsingh/YT-Downloader/README.md

 Contributions are welcome!
 If you have ideas for improvements or encounter any issues, please open an issue or submit a pull request.

 ## Author
-It is developed by me: Shobhit Singh.
+It is developed by me: Shobhit Singh